JAlvarez-NetDev/JAlvarez-NetDev/README.md

 I am an IT Technician in training (SMR) combining maturity and work ethic with modern tech skills.
 I specialize in <b>Linux Systems</b>, <b>Network Security</b>, and <b>Python Automation</b>.
 <br>
-Unlike typical juniors, I focus on deep troubleshooting and infrastructure reliability from day one.
+I focus on deep troubleshooting and infrastructure reliability from day one.
 <br><br>
 <i>"I don't just configure networks; I analyze, secure, and automate them."</i>